urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

     } finally {
       // Optional code to run after the try and catch block, wether an exception happens or not
       // It is always executed, unless JVM exits
-    }
+      // If an exception occurs in the try block and no catch block is defined, the finally block's return statement will execute and override any return value or exception from the try block This is a common pitfall - the finally block can actually prevent exceptions from being propagated
+      // If an exception occurs in this block, it will take precedence }

 Autoclosable resources